3 Days of Insight,

 - Designing aircraft and engines for fuel flexibility and emissions optimisation

-- The SAFTAs — Sustainable Aviation Futures Trailblazer Awards ceremony follows the closing keynote
+- The official launch of the SAFTAs — Sustainable Aviation Futures Trailblazer Awards

 Main Conference Day 2